 Consider the following Tips for your February landscape.

-- If you haven’t done so recently, take a close look around your landscape for accumulated leaves.
-Tall fescue lawns (especially) can deteriorate when leaves become matted down.
+- If you have not been out in your yard recently, take a close look if you have an accumulation of leaves.
+Tall fescue lawns can deteriorate when these leaves become matted down.
 While it is not crucial to remove all the leaves, at least rake them around so the turfgrass can get some air and a bit of light.

 - Winter tree pruning should be completed as soon as possible.
 February is NOT the time to prune most shrubs.
 Spring flowering shrubs such as flowering quince, forsythia, winter honeysuckle, and winter jasmine all bloom on last year’s growth.
 Wait until these plants have completed their spring flowering before pruning or cutting back.
 If you are really itching for spring to be here, clip a few of these twigs off now, drop them in a vase, and enjoy spring color indoors a few weeks early.